 Versatile, delicious, drought-tolerant and quick and easy growing vegetable.

-There are many different kinds of cassava, some are sweet and some bitter and according to the “Food Standards Australia And New Zealand (link: https://www.foodstandards.gov.au/consumer/chemicals/cassava/Pages/default.aspx
+There are many different kinds of cassava, some are sweet and some bitter, and according to the “Food Standards Australia And New Zealand (link: https://www.foodstandards.gov.

 Cassava has many health benefits but it should NEVER be eaten raw!
-Since the harmful chemicals are found in raw cassava, it’s essential to cook it thoroughly — by boiling, roasting or baking, for example.
-The roots are calorie-rich and contain plenty of carbohydrate and key vitamins and minerals.
+Since harmful chemicals are found in raw cassava, it’s essential to cook it thoroughly — by boiling, roasting, or baking, for example.
+The roots are calorie-rich and contain plenty of carbohydrates and key vitamins and minerals.
 Cassava is a good source of vitamin C, thiamine, riboflavin, and niacin.
-The cooked leaves are also edible and contain protein, iron and B vitamins.
+The cooked leaves are also edible and contain protein, iron, and B vitamins.
 They have to be boiled for at least 15 minutes.

 The Cassava root is mostly used to make Tapioca and is available in all grocery shops around Australia.

 We use our Cassava in many different ways.
 We boil it in water and eat instead of potatoes.
 We deep fry the cooked cassava to make the most delicious chips.
 Roasted Cassava is also delicious.
 I also recently made my own Cassava starch and Cassava flour.
 Yes!
-These are two different products and they are both gluten free.
-We use the Cassava flour to make pasta, pancakes, cakes and bread!
-We use the leaves in curries, stews and all sorts of slow cooked dishes.
-Yumm!
+These are two different products and they are both gluten-free.
+We use Cassava flour to make pasta, pancakes, cakes, and bread!
+We use the leaves in curries, stews, and all sorts of slow-cooked dishes.
+Yummy!

 Ewa from Permaculture Haven

-Disclaimer: Any information given here is for educational purpose only.
+Disclaimer: Any information given here is for educational purposes only.
 Make your own research before you try to eat or use any new plant.